ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 ### Step 1: Activate model risk management features
 {: #mrm-risk-openpages-mrg-wosstep1}

-As part of the closed beta cohort, you can activate the model risk management beta features on {{site.data.keyword.aios_short}}.
+As part of this tutorial, you can use the model risk management features on {{site.data.keyword.aios_short}}.
 To work with {{site.data.keyword.aios_full}}, you must already have an IBM Cloud instance and you must have provisioned an {{site.data.keyword.aios_full}} instance.

 1. Launch {{site.data.keyword.aios_short}}.